INFORMSJoC/2023.0290/README.md

 ## Description

 This software aims to solve Robust Optimization problems with Decision-Dependent Information Discovery.
 It implements the exact algorithms and approximate formulations described in [Exact and Approximate Scheme for Robust Optimization Problems with Decision Dependent Information Discovery](https://doi.org/10.1287/ijoc.2023.0290) to solve instances of the Robust Orientation Problem and the Robust Shortest Path Problem with and without Decision-Dependent Information Discovery.
+The repository contains two project: the project in "project_1" folder solves the Sensor Placement Orienteering Problem using the exact algorithm and the K-Adaptability approximation, and the Robust Shortest Path Problem using the exact algorithm, while the project in "project_2" folder solves the Robust Shortest Path Problem using the K-Adaptability approximation.

 ## Building

-The code is written in C++ and requires a C++ compiler that supports the C++17 standard.
+All the code is written in C++ and requires a C++ compiler that supports the C++17 standard.
 The code has been tested with the Microsoft C++ (MSVC) compiler (v143 toolset) on Windows.
 To build the code and generate the executable file, open the project with Visual Studio and build the project.
 By deafault, the executable file will be named ROPEU.exe.

 The code requires IBM ILOG CPLEX Optimization Studio 12.10, in particular the CPLEX C API, to be installed on your system.
 The code has been tested with CPLEX 12.10.

 ## Usage

 After building the code, you can run the executable file from the command line.
 The executable file takes as input a configuration file that specifies several parameters for the algorithm and instance setting.

+### Project 1

 The configuration file (a .cfg file) should be in the following format:

 ```
 RESULTS_FOLDER              = Results;\